Skip to Content

 • Bike tours.
 There are several bike tours in Krakow or you can hire a bike and explore Krakow by yourself.
 However, bike paths are limited and the many cobbled areas do not make for a comfortable riding experience!

 • Public transport.
 Krakow doesn’t have a subway system but there are plenty of buses and trams, plus some privately-owned fleets of mini-buses.
-A single ride costs around 4.6 PLN (roughly 1 EUR).
-You can either buy the tickets on the bus or tram, or from newsstands or ticket machines at downtown stops.
 As already mentioned before, the Krakow City Pass which includes entry to almost 40 attractions also includes free public transport.

 • Taxi/ Uber.
 Taxis are cheap in Poland, and Uber is even cheaper.
 This is the best option if you need to cover bigger distances.